Reasonate

 More about bridging the gap between claims.

-• When sticky notes of the same color are placed side-by-side, they work together to support the note above them (if the note above them is of the same color) or to object to the note above them (if the note above them is of a different color).
+• When sticky notes are placed side-by-side, they work together to support the note above them (if the note above them is of the same color) or to object to the note above them (if the note above them is of different color).

 • TIP: Bridging the gap is a powerful move because it can reveal unstated assumptions.
 But don’t go overboard.
 Try to avoid having more than two dependent reasons working together because that often makes things unnecessarily complex.